cellannotation/cell-annotation-schema/user_stories.md

 7. As a consumer of brain initiative taxonomies, I want to see the (marker) evidence for mappings to generally known cell types.

+### CAP

+1. As a CAP developer, I want to systematically collect synonyms + markers + other standardized biomarkers for cell annotations.
+With this metadata, I can create "CellCards" for users.
+This makes CAP the resource for reporting the community-provided markers, etc. which define cell types.
+(This is the most valuable product CAP could provide which will allow it to be a bioinformatic resource for decades to come; the NCBI could hopefully take this over.)

+2. As a CAP developer, I want to promote a cell annotation standard for the community.

+3. As a CAP developer, I want to systematically collect and show this metadata to the community when they view the cell annotations for a particular dataset.